-The most sustainable bikinis are the ones that last for years!
-In order to make sure they will stay with you for a long time, you need to take good care of them, but how do we actually do this?
+The most sustainable bikinis and bathing suits are the ones that last for years!
+In order to make sure they will stay with you for a long time, you need to take care of swimwear properly, but how do we actually do this?
 Herewith my top tips to care for your swimwear.

 • Hand wash in cold soapy water